-As noted in the discussion of the RAPID study below, the RAPID study will incorporate a repeat dose administration regimen of study drug (either 70 mg of etripamil or placebo).
-Specifically, patients will be instructed to administer a repeat administration of study drug if they have not experienced symptom relief within 10 minutes of the first study drug administration.
-This tailored regimen utilizes a repeat-dose similar to current PSVT treatment practices with intravenous drugs in the emergency department setting.
-A similar regimen, using repeat doses of 30 mg etripamil administered 10 minutes apart, was tested in one cohort of the original phase 1 trial (study MSP-2017-1096).
-As shown in the figure below, this regimen allowed for greater systemic exposure to etripamil in this cohort, as measured by a second maximum concentration after the second administration, as well as a total Area Under the Curve.
-We believe this PK data supports the hypothesis underlying our RAPID trial regimen that a second administration will improve the impact of etripamil on AV nodal conduction and result in a greater therapeutic effect.
+The Phase 3 RAPID study incorporated a repeat-dose administration regimen of study drug (70 mg of etripamil or placebo).
+Specifically, patients were instructed to administer a repeat administration of study drug if they did not experience relief from symptoms of PSVT within 10 minutes of the first administration of study drug.
+This tailored, staged drug regimen utilizes a repeat-dose similar to current PSVT treatment practices with intravenous drugs in the emergency department setting.
+Pharmacologic data supporting a repeat-dose approach were obtained from a Phase 1 study.
+A repeat dose regimen (two doses of 70 mg etripamil administered 10 minutes apart) was tested in study NODE-103.
+As shown in the figure below, this regimen resulted in greater systemic exposure to etripamil, as measured by an apparently increased second maximum concentration after the second administration, as well as an elevated total Area Under the Curve, compared to single-dose administration of 70 mg.
+Furthermore, from visual inspection of the data, the intended two-bolus PK plot can be observed.

+We believe these PK data supports the hypothesis underlying our RAPID trial regimen that a second administration will augment etripamil exposure, while maintaining safety, and will improve impact of the drug on AV-nodal conduction thereby resulting in a greater therapeutic effect.

-Phase 1: (MSP-2017-1096) -30 mg etripamil administered 10 minutes apart
+Phase 1: (NODE-103).
+One dose of 70-mg etripamil vs. repeat dose regimen administered 10 minutes apart

-N=7, Error bars are standard error
+Error bars = standard error